📖 Documentation

 Verification Flow

-When a member joins your server, they click a "Verify Now" button in your verification channel.
+When a member joins your server, they click a "Verify Me" button in your verification channel.
 The bot generates a secure 10-minute token and sends them to the Ends Town Hall website.
 There, they complete an hCaptcha and the fingerprint scanner runs automatically.
 The bot checks the fingerprint against banned users, runs risk scoring, and either assigns the Verified role or blocks the attempt.
 Everything is logged to your dashboard (and to #security-logs in Discord if you chose that during setup).

 Bot Setup